Save Money and Time: A Simple Guide to Washing Your Car

 That is just not good enough!
 A good car wash will keep your vehicle looking crisp and shiny.

-Take care of the car’s interior first
+Cleaning the interior first

 In order, to give your car the best deep clean, you will have to remove all clutter first.
 Grab a trash bag and start throwing out unwanted items.